 In order to verify that the glass was designed by Frank Lloyd Wright, the Museum contacted Wright glass expert and author Julie Sloan, who was able to identify and authenticate the pieces of the lamp.
 Sloan said, “It’s so exciting for long-lost pieces of Wright’s decorative arts to appear like this!”
-She will discuss the lamp further in a lecture on October 13, 2022, organized by Kirkland Museum.

 In 1907, Wright curated a selection of his work for the Chicago Architectural Club, exhibited at the Art Institute of Chicago.
 Sloan found that both glass pieces from the lamp were included.
 They were likely leftover from Wright’s recently completed Susan Lawrence Dana House in Springfield, Illinois (1902–1904).
 Despite continuing research, where these pieces went after the 1907 exhibition and how they ended up in a Chicago antique store in the early 1960s remains unknown.
 Wright chose the art glass—now in the lamp—for his 1907 exhibition, and this lamp is now a highlight in Kirkland Museum’s exhibition.